 Prisons increasingly feature assisted-living cells and hospice units.

 Some argue for “compassionate release.”
 After all, elderly prisoners have a very low recidivism rate.
 But the ACLU cautions us to remember that release shouldn’t mean abdicating responsibility.
 “For many elderly prisoners,” the director of the ACLU’s National Prison Project explains, “particularly those with serious medical needs, simply pushing them out the prison door will be tantamount to a death sentence.”Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.